khuship0104/project1/README.md

     * Open `project1.ipynb` in your Jupyter environment.
     * Run the cells sequentially from top to bottom to replicate the analysis and generate all results and visualizations.

+## Warnings

+1. Due to the size of the dataset, computing structural bridges will take 5-10 minutes.
+Please be patient with it.

 ## Key Findings

 1.  **Strong Homophily:** The network exhibits strong homophily.
 Pages are **3.34 times more likely** to connect with other pages from the same category than expected by chance (0.885 observed homophily vs. 0.265 chance).
 This effect is strongest for "TV Shows" (32.99x) and "Politicians" (11.64x).